-Spirit of Math is growing fast and is always looking for passionate teachers who not only love teaching but also love learning math to join our outgoing team.
-For current employment opportunities, please visit our Careers Page
+Spirit of Math is always looking for passionate high-performing teachers who not only love teaching but also love learning math to join our dynamic team.

 Before teachers are accepted into Spirit of Math, they must participate in a hiring and training process that develops and tests their understanding of mathematics, their attitude about learning and teaching, and their interpersonal skills.
-In addition to the pre-screening interview and in-class evaluations, Spirit of Math teachers are continuously monitored and supported throughout their time with Spirit of Math.*
+In addition to the pre-screening interview and in-class evaluations, Spirit of Math teachers must pass a two-part Spirit of Math mathematics and pedagogy course with a commitment of approximately 80 hours.
+Teachers are continuously monitored and supported throughout their time with Spirit of Math.*

 From the very start, Spirit of Math focuses on ensuring that candidates have the potential to be “top of the nation” in their teaching.
 There are six distinct parts to the screening process: